techgnosis/tanzu-gitops/README.md

 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC
 * Switch from nginx to Contour using the Bitnami chart
 * Switch to Bitnami for Harbor

+The pipeline does not watch Harbor, Concourse, or nginx.
+Those are version controlled but not automated.